Sam Reinhart

-Samson Reinhart (born November 6, 1995) is a Canadian professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
+Samson Reinhart (born November 6, 1995) is a Canadian professional ice hockey player who is a forward for the Florida Panthers of the National Hockey League (NHL).
 Reinhart was selected second overall by the Buffalo Sabres in the 2014 NHL entry draft.

 Reinhart was selected 15th overall by the Kootenay Ice in the 2010 WHL Bantam Draft.
 Reinhart was a member of the Ed Chynoweth Cup-winning team in the 2010–11 season.
 He was awarded the Jim Piggott Memorial Trophy in 2011–12, having been the league's top rookie that season.
 Along with Max and Griffin, he is one of three hockey-playing brothers, and are the sons of former National Hockey League (NHL) All-Star Paul Reinhart.
 Reinhart was ranked fourth on NHL Central Scouting Bureau's 2014 midterm rankings for North American skaters.

-Reinhart won back-to-back Stanley Cups with the Florida Panthers in 2024 and 2025.
+Reinhart won back-to-back Stanley Cups with the Florida Panthers in 2024 and 2025, and scored the Stanley Cup-winning goal in game 7 of the 2024 Final.

 Reinhart has represented Canada at five International Ice Hockey Federation (IIHF) sanctioned events, two at the under-18 level, two at the world junior level, and one at the Ice Hockey World Championships.
 He won gold in 2016, gold in 2015 and bronze in 2012 at the under-18 level.
 Additionally, Reinhart represented Canada Pacific at the 2012 World U-17 Hockey Challenge and Canada at the 2012 Ivan Hlinka Memorial Tournament.

 Early life

 Reinhart was born in West Vancouver to Theresa and Paul Reinhart.
-His father was a National Hockey League (NHL) defenceman, and is now a stock market financier and promoter.
+His father was a National Hockey League (NHL) defenceman.
 Reinhart wore jersey number 23, the same number that his father wore in the NHL, while in Buffalo.

-Sam has two brothers: Max and Griffin.
-Max was selected in the third-round in 2010 NHL Entry Draft by the Calgary Flames and played in their organization.
+Sam has two brothers – Max and Griffin.
+Max was selected in the third-round in 2010 NHL entry draft by the Calgary Flames and played in their organization.
 Sam played alongside Max on the Ice's Ed Chynoweth Cup-championship team in the 2010–11 Western Hockey League (WHL) season as well as the 2011–12 season.
 Griffin was selected fourth overall in the 2012 draft by the New York Islanders, and has played against Sam's Ice with the Edmonton Oil Kings (winning his own Ed Chynoweth Cup and Memorial Cup championships) in the WHL from 2011–12 to 2013–14.

 Growing up in West Vancouver, Reinhart attended Collingwood School.
 He also played tennis in high school, and still plays the sport in the offseason.
 Besides ice hockey and tennis, Reinhart played baseball, lacrosse and soccer, and considers himself a huge soccer fan.